 Nine Sols

-Nine Sols (2023) is a brutal Metroidvania that stands out thanks to its unique dao-punk setting and sharp anime/manga-inspired art style.
+Nine Sols (2023) is a brutal metroidvania that stands out thanks to its unique dao-punk setting and sharp anime/manga-inspired art style.
 Developed by Red Candle Games, this is a dark, challenging adventure that grips you from the start.
 The combat shines with a satisfying parry-based system that rewards precision and timing, and the enemy variety ensures you’re always staying on your toes.
 With its deep world-building and compelling atmosphere, Nine Sols delivers an unforgettable experience for anyone looking for a challenge.

 – Donovan Harrell